Aditi28398/Hackathon/sample.md

-This is My first Hackathon sample file
+Hey, This is My first Hackathon sample file